Thurstaston: History

 Thurstaston means "village of a man called Thorsteinn/Þorsteinn", from the Old Norse personal name Thorsteinn/Þorsteinn and Old English tún "farm, village".

 A record of the name as Torstestiune in 1048 proves this origin.
 The village was mentioned in the Domesday Book of 1086 as Turstanetone.

 Historically and popularly, the name was wrongly thought to refer to "Thor's Stone", a sandstone outcrop on Thurstaston Common.

 A Viking settlement called Straumby once existed in Tinker's Dale, near the modern-day Thurstaston Visitor Centre.

 The village is centred on the church of St Bartholomew, and Thurstaston Hall, of which parts date from 1350, although most of the current building dates from between 1680 and 1835.
 A ghostly "white lady" is said to haunt the Hall.

 The earliest mention of a Church occurs around 1125 but other evidence suggests that one may have existed in Saxon times.
 The Norman church endured for many hundreds of years but was eventually taken down in 1820 and a second edifice, a plain stone building, was completed in 1824.
 In 1871, the executors of Joseph Hegan of Dawpool set apart £4,500 for a new church to be erected in his memory.
 This was designed in late-13th-century mid-gothic style by John Loughborough Pearson, also the architect of Truro Cathedral, and was built entirely of local sandstone.
 It was consecrated in 1886.
 Although nothing remains of the earlier Norman church, the tower of the second one still stands in the churchyard and the sandstone of the building was used to construct a wall enclosing the new churchyard.

 In 1882 the Liverpool shipowner Thomas Ismay, founder of White Star Line, built his mansion 'Dawpool' at Thurstaston; Ismay is said to have used his influence to ensure that the West Kirby–Hooton railway be routed a mile away along the Dee Estuary, rather than closer to the village.
 He was also successful in moving the main Heswall to West Kirby road, which came too close to the doorstep of his mansion, via a cutting through Thurstaston Hill.

 Ismay is buried in the nearby St Bartholomew's churchyard.
 The solidly built 'Dawpool', designed by Richard Norman Shaw, was demolished by explosives in 1927.

 Still standing in the village is the original building of Dawpool Primary School, now a private house.

 Thurstaston railway station, on the Chester and Birkenhead Railway branch line from to opened in 1886.
 During World War II the station was used to unload munitions to service the anti-aircraft guns that had been installed nearby on Lever Brothers camp site.
-Passenger services had ended in 1954, although freight transportation on the line continued until complete closure in 1962.
+Passenger services ended in 1954, although freight transportation on the line continued until complete closure in 1962.
 The route is now a public footpath known as the Wirral Way, officially opening in 1973.